SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 To begin with, you should inspect the contents of your kit.
 Be able to identify the various parts of the Sense/Stage MiniBee hardware setup.
 Your starter kit should include the following:

-1. 2 Minibee boards including headers
+1. 2 MiniBee boards including headers
-2. 3 XBee radios (all but one connected to Minibees)
+2. 3 XBee radios (all but one connected to MiniBees)
 3. a red coordinator board
 4. 2 green Xpee expansion boards including headers
 5. 2 green Xpree expansion boards including headers